cwright7101/mulksg/README.md

 To build, cd to the spades_src folder, then type make.
 This will make both spades version 3.13.0 and mulksg.py.
 They share the same base code at this point.

+### As a note: After doing many more experiments (after publication), this works really well when there are a lot of K values, but when there are not very many K values used, it is fast but the quality is not as good as SPAdes.